 Ensure you are in a quiet room, free of distractions and possibly interruptions so you can stay focused on the interviewer and their questions.

 Have a pen and paper handy; it is likely you will be given information during this phone interview, and you may want to take notes to help you prepare for your face to face interview.

 Ensure your phone is fully charged, along with charging your wireless earphones or tablet that you might be using.

-- Have your CV handy in front of you, that way you can refer back to any questions from the interviewer as they will be making reference to this document throughout the phone call.
+Have your CV handy in front of you, that way you can refer back to any questions from the interviewer as they will be referring to this document throughout the phone call.

-- Ask questions about next steps so you are clear on what to expect moving forward.
+Ask questions about the next steps, so you are clear on what to expect moving forward.

-If you are called for a phone interview out of the blue and you aren’t prepared, politely let the caller know you are unable to speak at the moment and ask if you can call back in half an hour or later in the day (don’t leave it too long).
-This will give you time to prepare the above steps to ensure you are in the zone and ready to ace that phone call.
+If you are given the opportunity to have a phone interview out of the blue, and you aren’t prepared, politely let the caller know you are unable to speak at the moment and ask if you can call back in half an hour or later in the day (don’t leave it too long).
+Doing this will give you time to prepare the above steps to ensure you are in the zone and ready to ace that phone call.